Bloodlusted/bloodlusted.com/README.md

 ### Why did you make this?

-* Other NRIC generators out there fail to generate valid NRICs before 1968, either by not allowing their creation or generating invalid ones.
+* Other NRIC generators either do not support the latest "M" series FINS, do not support generating NRICs before 1968, or generate invalid pre-1968 NRICs.

-* This is the only NRIC generator that allows you to generate every possible NRIC that has ever existed, or will ever exist.<br/>
-Well, until 2099 at least.
+* This is the only NRIC generator that allows you to generate every possible NRIC that has ever existed, or will ever exist *(well, until 2099 at least)*.

 #### Story time
 I received a document from the government that was supposed to be password-protected by my NRIC, but the password didn't work.
 Tired of waiting for a reply *(they never did btw lol)*, I theorized that the staff might have accidentally used another person's NRIC as the password, so I decided to write a Python script to generate a wordlist containing every possible NRIC within my year range and leave the rest to John the Ripper.

 I managed to crack the password, but during my research on the NRIC algorithm, I found that all existing NRIC generator sites were lacking.
-They either did not support the new "M" series FINs, could not generate pre-1968 NRICs, or generated invalid pre-1998 NRICs.
-Additionally, none of them offered the ability to generate NRICs for a specified year range.
+They either did not support the new "M" series FINs, could not generate pre-1968 NRICs, or generated invalid pre-1968 NRICs.
+Additionally, none of them offered the ability to generate every possible NRIC for a specified year range.
 So, I decided to translate my Python code to Javascript and create a web app out of it.
 You didn't have to read this far, but thank you.

 <br/>